dxoverdy/Integrating-Sofar2mqtt-with-Home-Assistant/README.md

 Download the configuration.yaml from this GitHub Repository

+** IF YOU ARE USING A HYBRID INVERTER, download and use hybrid-configuration.yaml **

 Open the file in Notepad

 Copy all the contents using Edit -> Select All and copy using Edit -> Copy